Korean People's Navy

 There are some 780 vessels including 70 midget submarines (including the Yono-class submarine and Sang-O-class submarine), 20 Romeo-class submarines, and about 140 air cushioned landing craft.

-The North Korean navy is considered a brown-water (or riverine) navy and operates mainly within the 50 kilometer exclusion zone.
-The fleet consists of east and west coast squadrons, which cannot support each other in the event of war with South Korea.
-The limited range of its vessels means that, even in peacetime, it is virtually impossible for a ship on one coast to visit the other coast.
+The North Korean navy is considered a brown-water (or riverine) navy with limited green water capabilities and operates mainly within the 50 kilometer exclusion zone.
+The fleet consists of east and west coast squadrons, which cannot support each other in the event of war with an adversary such as South Korea.
+The limited range of its vessels means that, even in peacetime, it is quite challenging for a ship on one coast to visit the other coast.
+So far North Korea operates only four confirmed green water vessels with plans of building at least two more.
+In theory, the Nampo-class corvettes may also be capable of green water operations.
+Perhaps the lack of replenishment oilers is the main factor, which by far prevents North Korea from deploying a decent sized green water navy.

 History

 The KPN was established on 5 June 1946.